Recovering from a heart attack can take several months, and it is very important not to rush your rehabilitation.

 Regular physical activity

-Once you have made a sufficient physical recovery from the effects of the heart attack (see cardiac rehabilitation, below, for more information about how long this usually takes), it is recommended you do regular physical activity.
+Once you have made a sufficient physical recovery from the effects of a heart attack (see cardiac rehabilitation, below, for more information about how long this usually takes), it is recommended that you do regular physical activity.

-Adults should do at least 150 minutes (two and-a-half hours) of moderate-intensity aerobic activity (such as cycling or fast walking) every week.
+Adults should do at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity (such as cycling or fast walking) every week.

 The level of activity should be strenuous enough to leave you slightly breathless.